AndreaMorone/supaeasy-onboard/Validation Functions/Product Quantity Limits/Product Quantity Limits.md

 ### Video Walkthrough
 - [x] 3:49-minutes video showing how this function works https://komododecks.com/recordings/NYmeW3EfttTNMHrkRQM6
+- [x] 1:29-minute video shwoing on which collection this function will run https://komododecks.com/recordings/ZmSogqtm4qF4xZQZcfxx
 - [x] Video shows the implementation of customer metafield and Shopify Flow implementation to track customer's daily purchases
 - [x] Video is clear and showes step by step process